GUIrilla: A Scalable Framework for Automated Desktop UI Exploration: Introduction

-In this work we make the following key contributions: \begin{itemize} \item \textbf{\textsc{GUIrilla} framework.} The first open-source, automated framework tailored for macOS that constructs detailed full-desktop application graphs from Accessibility API snapshots and generates function-centric tasks.
-Application exploration utilizes specialized interaction handlers and can operate both deterministically and with LLM assistance. \item \textbf{\textsc{GUIrilla-Task} dataset.} A macOS, full-desktop corpus of 27,171 tasks across 1,108 applications and ~6.8K unique screens.
-We also release \textsc{GUIrilla-Gold} (1,283 human-verified tasks) with a 90.26\% human baseline. \item \textbf{\textsc{GUIrilla-See} vision–language models.} We release three models: \textsc{GUIrilla-See} (0.7B), \textsc{GUIrilla-See} (3B), and \textsc{GUIrilla-See} (7B).
-With only 6.8K images in the dataset, they exceed synthetic baselines on ScreenSpot-Pro, which were trained on vast, multi-OS datasets, showing data efficiency. \item \textbf{Open-source reproducible toolkit.} Complete end-to-end implementation including data generation pipeline, model training code, evaluation framework, and the macapptree library for collecting accessibility metadata and screenshots, facilitating reproducible automated data collection efforts on macOS. \end{itemize}
+\item \textbf{\textsc{GUIrilla-Task} dataset.} A macOS, full-desktop corpus of 27,171 tasks across 1,108 applications and ~4.2K unique screens.
+We also release \textsc{GUIrilla-Gold} (1,283 human-verified tasks) with a 90.26\% human baseline. \item \textbf{\textsc{GUIrilla-See} vision--language models.} We release three models: \textsc{GUIrilla-See} (0.7B), \textsc{GUIrilla-See} (3B), and \textsc{GUIrilla-See} (7B), trained on just 4.2K unique macOS full-desktop screens from \textsc{GUIrilla-Task}.
+The models serve as a concrete demonstration that realistic macOS coverage and function-level supervision can yield strong transfer to downstream GUI understanding benchmarks with substantially less training data than large multi-OS synthetic corpora. \item \textbf{Open-source reproducible toolkit.} Complete end-to-end implementation including data generation pipeline, model training code, evaluation framework, and the macapptree library for collecting accessibility metadata and screenshots, facilitating reproducible automated data collection efforts on macOS. \end{itemize}